 Get a Helping Hand

 You will likely need the help of another person to hold the cat while you perform the procedure.
 Have them hold the cat from the front (so it's facing away from you) with a reassuring touch.

 Be sure that both of you remain calm and talk softly to your cat to reduce as much stress as possible.
 Offering treats as a distraction will help as well.

 Locate the Anal Glands

 Hold the cat's tail up.
 Locate the anal glands at roughly the 5 and 7 o'clock positions on either side of the anal opening.
 When full, they tend to feel like soft but firm peas or jelly beans.

 Using either the index fingers of both hands or thumb and index finger of one hand, place your fingers on the outside bottom of the sacs.
 Gently press inward and upward at the same time until the gland releases its contents and is empty.
 Repeat on the other side.

-Clean the anal area with the moist wipes or damp paper towel.
+Clean the anal area with moist wipes or a damp paper towel.
 Give the cat a final treat and release it.
-Remove the surgical gloves, wrap them up along with the used moist wipes in the newspaper and discard.
+Remove the surgical gloves, wrap them up along with the used moist wipes in the newspaper, and discard.
 Give your partner a high-five and celebrate!

 Preventing Problems With Your Cat During Anal Gland Expression

 If you were not successful, make an appointment with your veterinarian to have them express your cat's anal glands.
 When you go into the office, ask the vet to coach you on the procedure so you can try again the next time it's needed.
 Be sure to get a few tips on restraining and distracting your cat as well.

 - Infection leading to abscess: Infected anal glands become swollen, painful, and red.
 If caught in time, the infection may be treated with antibiotics, however, abscesses must be drained by a veterinarian.
 Warm compresses may also help reduce the pain and swelling.